syncfusion-content/asp.netwebforms-docs/aspnet/TreeView/How-To.md

     {% endhighlight %}

-## Angular data binding to update data while add and remove node
+## AngularJS data binding to update data while add and remove node

-TreeView allows us to bind and update tree data in mapped data component while adding and removing node using Angular binding.
-Refer the below code block to know how to update data using Angular binding.
+TreeView allows us to bind and update tree data in mapped data component while adding and removing node using AngularJS binding.
+Refer the below code block to know how to update data using AngularJS binding.

     {% highlight html %}